 Basic sanitation facilities, clean water supplies, and hygienic behaviors are foundations of public health.
 Hundreds of millions still lack basic access to water, sanitation, and hygiene (WASH), which is responsible for diarrheal diseases, acute respiratory infections, soil-transmitted helminth infections, trachoma, schistosomiasis, and poor growth and nutrition.
-Diarrheal diseases are one of the leading causes of under-five mortality in the world.
-Water and sanitation insecurity disproportionately impacts the urban and rural poor, as well as women and girls.
+Diarrheal diseases are one of the leading causes of under-five mortality in the world and WASH insecurity disproportionately impacts the urban and rural poor, as well as women and girls.

 Students at Rollins have many opportunities to pursue WASH-related research and practicum projects outside the classroom by working with faculty and partner organizations to implement, maintain, and evaluated WASH-related programs in both domestic and international contexts.
+They can apply myriad methodological disciplines and methods, including infectious disease and spatial epidemiology, implementation science, risk assessment, behavioral science, quantitative and qualitative methods, impact evaluation, and microbiology.
 Emory is the only School of Public Health to offer a Certificate in WASH studies, a rigorous, self-guided certificate program that aims to increase the competitiveness of RSPH students for WASH-related careers.